vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/get-started/setup-datanode.md

   ChunkInterval = "2 hours"
 ```

-Note: The retention policy for each table that has one is logged out by the data node when it starts.
+Note: The retention policy for each table that has one is logged by the data node when it starts.
 If you change the retention policy for a table, you'll be able to check the logs and confirm the new policies have been applied.

 ## Generate config
 To generate the configuration files you need for the data node, you can use the following command: